 How to request Google reviews:

 Beyond using a Google review handout, also encourage customers to leave feedback in other ways.
 Consider sending them a message with Google review instructions that includes catchy calls to action like the options below:

 - Any other phrase that resonates.
 The sky is the limit!

 Fill out the form to get your free Google Review Request Handout

 In these notes, offer up the Google review template.
-Choose whichever call of action best resonates with yoru customer base.
+Choose whichever call of action to request Google reviews best resonates with your customer base.
 You can send this message via text or email and can include the customer review template along with it.
 (An important note: make sure your client review template includes clear instructions, and don’t pay for Google reviews.
 Paid Google reviews are often ethically murky.)
-Ensure that customers feel heard and valued, and let them know that their Google reviews will go to good use by breaking down why matter so much.
+Ensure that customers feel heard and valued.
+Let them know that their Google reviews will go to good use by breaking down why matter so much.

 Explain to customers that if they could please leave a review, they could help your business grow and help you to improve the customer experience.
 After all, honest reviews show you what you can improve on, and the increased business brought in from increased reviews may increase your financial ability to make big improvements to what you offer.
 Another beneficial option is to create a “thank you for your review” template that is sent after your Google review cards go out.
 This can keep the goodwill going with your customers.

 Once you know how to get more Google reviews, you can turn your business upside-down in the best of ways.
 When you’re recommended and trusted by your local community, you’ll keep on growing.
 Great reviews beget more great reviews, and the positive cycle will continue.

 Want to put getting positive Google reviews on Autopilot?